-Exelis Announces Plan to Spin Off Mission Systems Business Into a New Publicly Traded Services Company
+Exelis Announces Plan to Spin Off Mission Systems Business Into a New Publicly Traded Services Company, Known as Vectrus

-On December 11, 2013 Exelis announced its plan to spin-off part of its Information and Technical Services segment, currently known as Exelis Mission Systems, into an independent public company.
+On December 11, 2013 Exelis announced its plan to spin-off part of its Information and Technical Services segment, currently known as Exelis Mission Systems, into an independent public company, which will be named Vectrus.
 The transaction is intended to be tax-free to Exelis and its shareholders, is expected to be completed by the summer of 2014, and is subject to final approval of the company’s board of directors.
 This website will be updated regularly and is intended to be a single source for publicly disclosed information on the spin-off and the two companies that will result from it.Company Profiles

 Following completion of the spin-off, Exelis will retain a portfolio of mission critical, affordable and platform agnostic products and services for managing global threats, conflicts and complexities.
 The business will focus future investments on strengthening its four strategic growth platforms of Critical Networks; ISR & Analytics; Electronic Warfare; and Aerostructures.
 These growth platforms, which have been strategically aligned with future customer requirements, are supported by the company’s most differentiated and enduring C4ISR capabilities such as global intelligence, surveillance and reconnaissance systems, networked communications, integrated electronic warfare, and engineering and professional services.

-Following completion of the spin-off, Exelis Mission Systems will be renamed and rebranded as a new, independent company that provides infrastructure asset management, information technology and network communication services, and logistics and supply chain management.
+Following completion of the spin-off, Vectrus will be a new, independent company that provides infrastructure asset management, information technology and network communication services, and logistics and supply chain management.
 As a pure-play services provider, the new company will capitalize on more than 50 years of experience delivering service solutions to a wide range of customers.
-With nearly 7,000 employees currently operating in more than 100 locations in 18 countries, the Mission Systems business is well-positioned to deliver a broad range of capabilities as an independent entity.
+With nearly 7,000 employees currently operating in more than 100 locations in 18 countries, Vectrus is well-positioned to deliver a broad range of capabilities as an independent entity.
 From facilities management and full spectrum logistics support to operating and maintaining networks and communication infrastructure, the new company will leverage its reputation and decades-long track record as a leading provider of services to the U.S. government to offer a unique value proposition based on efficiency, operational excellence and cost-effectiveness.News Releases

 • December 11, 2013 Spinoff Announcement